Access and Running Jobs

 Interactive Jobs

-If you require exclusive access to a node, run the nodescheduler program.
+The nodescheduler program is used to grant interactive access to a node and works with both the Slurm cluster.
 You are allowed to request up to two weeks of time on a single node.
 For example:

 This requests 14 days of time on one node.
-The nodescheduler command will return a job id like 3001.nmpost-master.aoc.nrao.edu to your terminal window.
-This job id is used by the system to uniquely identify the job.
-You will need the number from this job id (e.g. 3001) to terminate your job, if you finish with it early, or as a reference if you need to ask for more time.
+The nodescheduler command will return something like Submitted batch job 3001 to your terminal window.
+The number in this output (e.g. 3001) is your unique job id.
+You will need this number to terminate your job if you finish with it early, or as a reference if you need to ask for more time.

 If you finish your work before your time ends, please release the node.
 The original email you received has the terminate command in it.
 For example:

-It's best to release a node if you finish early and then request another node later, rather than locking one up for weeks at a time and leaving it idle.
-Only one user per node is allowed for interactive time.
+It is best to release a node if you finish early and then request another node later, rather than leaving a node reserved idle for weeks at a time.

 -